AdrienGuille/SONDY/README.md

 Author: Adrien GUILLE

-AN early version of this software is described in the following paper:
+An early version of this software is described in the following paper:

 	Adrien Guille, Cécile Favre, Hakim Hacid, Djamel A. Zighed (2013)
 	SONDY: an open source platform for social dynamics mining and analysis.